rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

     | Object* ivars_    |
     +-------------------+

-The klass\_ pointer points to the Class this object is an instance of.
-The ivars\_ pointer points at a table that contains the instance variables for this object.
+The `klass_` pointer points to the `Class` this object is an instance of.
+The `ivars_` pointer points at a table that contains the instance variables for this object.
 This is however not always used for all instance variables, which can be read about in the section on [Packed object layout].

-This leaves us with the meaning of the first part, the HeaderWord.
+This leaves us with the meaning of the first part, the `HeaderWord`.
 This contains a 32 bit integer which consists of a number of flags and basic properties about this object.
 It also has 32 bit of auxiliary data which contains information depending on the meaning stored in the flags.